-There is evidence that when taken with standard anti-nausea medications, ginger can be helpful in further reducing or eliminating nausea and vomiting during and after chemotherapy treatments.
+There is evidence that when taken with standard anti-nausea medications, ginger may be helpful in further reducing or eliminating nausea and vomiting during and after chemotherapy treatments.

-Earlier studies had shown ginger to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.
+Earlier studies had shown ginger as a solo treatment to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.

 Brent A. Bauer, M.D.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.